Estriol used individually or in combination with Vitamin D3 has been studied for treatment in women with stress and urgency urinary incontinence.1,2

-Estriol contains the natural female hormone estriol.
 Unlike other estrogens, estriol is short acting since it has only a short retention time in the nuclei of endometrial cells.
-It substitutes for the loss of estrogen production in menopausal women and alleviates menopausal symptoms.
+It substitutes for the loss of estrogen production in menopausal women and helps to alleviate menopausal symptoms.9,10

-Estriol is particularly effective in the treatment of urogenital symptoms.
-In case of atrophy of the lower urogenital tract estriol induces the normalization of the urogenital epithelium and helps to restore the normal microflora and the physiological pH in the vagina.
-As a result, it increases the resistance of the urogenital epithelial cells to infection and inflammation reducing vaginal complaints such as dyspareunia, dryness, itching, vaginal and urinary infections, micturition complaints and mild urinary incontinence.
+In cases of postmenopausal women with atrophy of the lower urogenital tract, estriol induces the normalization of the urogenital epithelium and helps to restore the normal microflora and the physiological pH in the vagina.
+As a result, it increases the resistance of the urogenital epithelial cells to infection and inflammation reducing vaginal complaints such as dyspareunia, dryness, itching, vaginal and urinary infections, micturition complaints and mild urinary incontinence.8-17

 Low levels of Vitamin D3 have been associated with pelvic floor disorders among women.5,6,7 Vitamin D receptors are present in the bladder and striated muscle of the pelvic floor musculature.3,4 Skeletal muscle control and strength is vital for voluntary control of the urethral sphincter and pelvic floor muscle and likely a significant factor in achieving continence.

-In a combination use study of 60 postmenopausal women with stage I and II stress urinary incontinence, estriol 0.5mg was co-administered with vitamin D3 12,500 IU intravaginally 3 times a week for 6 weeks after subjects failed a 6-week treatment of estriol 0.5 mg + Pelvic Floor Muscle Training (PFMT).
-High dosed vitamin D may help improve effects of local estriol.
-The results of the study showed complete remission of urinary incontinence in 1/3 of the women and another 1/3 of the women studied showed a 75% improvement in urinary retention.2
+In a combination use study of 60 postmenopausal women with stage I and II stress urinary incontinence2, estriol 0.5mg was co-administered with vitamin D3 12,500 IU intravaginally 3 times a week for 6 weeks after subjects failed a 6-week treatment of estriol 0.5 mg + Pelvic Floor Muscle Training (PFMT).

-From literature and safety surveillance monitoring, the following adverse reactions have been reported for estriol.
+From literature and safety surveillance monitoring, the following adverse reactions have been reported with estriol use.

 - Fluid Retention